tatumio/docs-guides/v1.0/RPC Nodes/rpc-evm/rpc-horizen-eon/eth_gettransactioncount.md

 ### Overview

-The `eth_getTransactionCount` method is an Haqq JSON-RPC method that retrieves the number of transactions sent from a given address.
+The `eth_getTransactionCount` method is an JSON-RPC method that retrieves the number of transactions sent from a given address.
 It is a useful method for developers who need to keep track of an account's nonce value to avoid transaction collisions or incorrect order of execution.
 The nonce value is essential for ensuring transaction uniqueness and preventing replay attacks.

 Use cases for this method include: